hydratk/hydratk/doc/rst/install/ext/trackapps.rst

        -f, --force - enforces command
        -i, --interactive - turns on interactive mode -l, --language <language> - sets the text output language, the list of available languages is specified in the docs -m, --run-mode <mode> - sets the running mode, the list of available languages is specified in the docs

-Application installs following (paths depend on your OS configuration)

-* trackapps command in /usr/local/bin/trackapps
-* modules in /usr/local/lib/python2.7/dist-packages/hydratk_ext_trackapps-0.1.0-py2.7.egg
-* configuration file in /etc/hydratk/conf.d/hydratk-ext-trackapps.conf